NYULibraries/login/CONTRACT.md

 # Contract

-The NYU Libraries Central Login system is an OAuth2 provider that allows automatic authentication.
+The NYU Libraries Login system is an OAuth2 provider that allows automatic authentication.
 Because of this, we have very strict requirements for becoming a client application.
-The documentation on the process of becoming a client application will be coming soon.
-As an Oauth2 provider, all calls are made over HTTPS calls.
+The documentation on the process of becoming a client application can be found in the [getting started guide](/NYULibraries/login/blob/master/GETTING_STARTED.md).
+As an Oauth2 provider, all calls are made over HTTPS.

 ## Adding your application as a client

 When you have become verified, you will have to provide us with a Callback URL.
-The callback URL is the URL endpoint that the authentication system will send data to.
+The callback URL is the endpoint to which the authentication system will send data.

 # Configuration